JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 The rest of the line is the encoded information.
 In the example above, it's the fully qualified name and a dot.

-The created Incomplete type is returned from the function and will be processed further.
+The created Incomplete type will be processed further when the indexing process is over.

 During indexing, the IDE collects information about all types of elements in this way and stores them in the index.
 When there is a need for the type of some expression, the type obtained at the Incomplete indexing stage is passed for resolving.